How To Perform Routine Maintenance On Golf Cart Batteries?

 Maintenance Task Frequency Benefit

-Monthly voltage checks, quarterly specific gravity tests, and annual load tests.
-Increase frequency if performance drops or before long trips.
+Check voltage monthly, perform specific gravity tests quarterly, and conduct annual load tests.
+Increase frequency if performance declines or before long trips.

-If voltage under load dips below 10.5V per 12V battery, or capacity falls under 80% of original Ah rating.
+Replace batteries if voltage under load drops below 10.5V per 12V battery or capacity falls below 80% of the original Ah rating.
+Weak or imbalanced cells can compromise the entire pack and reduce golf cart performance.

 How To Choose A Charger For Your Golf Cart Battery?